 By the 1920’s, a uniform highway numbering system with standardized road signs replaced the old mile markers, but many remain along the Road.
 See how many you can identify.

 Erected by The Ohio National Road Association, Inc.

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the The Historic National Road series list.

 Location.
 39° 57.557′ N, 82° 35.777′ W. Marker is in Kirkersville, Ohio, in Licking County.
 Marker is at the intersection of West Main Street (U.S. 40) and 3rd Street, on the right

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Kirkersville (here, next to this marker); Outville (approx. 2.4 miles away); Etna (approx. 4˝ miles away); Hebron (approx. 4.9 miles away); Veterans of Foreign Wars Post 3496 Veterans Memorial (approx. 4.9 miles away); Pataskala Elementary School (approx. 5 miles away); Conine Homestead (approx. 5.1 miles away); Deep Cut at the Licking Summit / Millersport and the Ohio-Erie Canal (approx. 5.3 miles away).

 Additional keywords.
 Old National Road

 Credits.
 This page was last revised on September 8, 2016.
-This page originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 201 times since then and 9 times this year.
+It was originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 263 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.